 Discuss pricing with your developer, prioritize a list of must-have and could-live-without features, and work with your team to understand where your money is going and what road bumps could lead to spending more as the project progresses.

-An unfortunate reality in software development is also the “ask a barber if you need a haircut” phenomenon.
-Every developer has their favorite tools, databases, and techniques that they like to use.
-When you ask a developer for advice on what tools to use, they often respond with their favorite tools, which are not necessarily the correct ones for your project.
+An unfortunate reality in software development is the “ask a barber if you need a haircut” phenomenon.
+Every developer has their favorite tools, databases, and they like to use them.
+When you ask a developer for advice on what tools to use, they often respond with their favorite, which may not necessarily be the correct or most cost-effective ones for your project.